shinmao/SecurityLearning/LFI/README.md

 # File Inclusion
-Scene: Attacker can control the variable to including files
+Scene: Attacker can control the variable which can be used to include files
 Dangerous functions：
 PHP: `include()`, `include_once()`, `require()`, `require_once()`, `fopen()`, `readfile()`
 JSP: `java.io.FileReader()`